“It takes God to be a Black man.”

 Chris is an ordained elder in the United Methodist Church, Minnesota Annual Conference.
 He holds a Bachelors from McMurry College in Abilene, Texas, a Master of Divinity from Asbury Seminary in Wilmore, Kentucky and received his Doctorate of Ministry from Luther Seminary in St. Paul, Minnesota.

 He is best known for his work with Black boys in the inner city.
 He has published Young Lions: Christian Rites of Passage for African American Young Men, a rites of passage curriculum for church leaders and youth workers who lead African American boys in urban settings.
-Not Forsaken: Growing Up Black, Male, and Christian in the Hood, his soon forthcoming next book, is about his experiences ministering to Black boys, expounding on over three decades of work in the unseen communities of America.
+His newest book, Not Forsaken: Growing Up Black, Male, and Christian in the Hood, is about his experiences ministering to Black boys, expounding on over three decades of work in the unseen communities of America.

 Lisa graduated with a Bachelors from Gustavus Adolphus College in St. Peter, Minnesota and completed her Masters at the University of Minnesota.
 She has also studied at Bethel Seminary and has a certificate in Spiritual Direction from the Christos Center for Spiritual Formation in Lino Lakes, Minnesota.
 Her career has included serving as teacher, academic advisor, youth worker and school counselor.